-When looking for a water tank, many just considering buy one to meet their needs.
+When looking for a water tank, many consider buying just one to meet their needs.
 Yet, there are several reasons why getting two or more might be better.
 This article will explore reasons why you might wish to install multiple water tanks rather than one large tank or vice-versa.

 Factors to Consider When Choosing